pavopax/new-project-template/README.md

 	/data
 	/docs
 	/output
 	README.md
-	(reports)
-	(shell script or similar describing all code)

-Originally, this was meant for data science'y projects using mostly R and/or Python, but do what you want!

 # Advanced

 If you want more directories, see the `advanced` branch.

 # Inspirations/Resources/References

+The original insipration of this structure is for data science'y projects using mostly R and/or Python.

 http://projecttemplate.net/architecture.html